shynivino/Simple-PHP-Web-App/README.md

 # A PHP APP successful files
-A multi language site built in PHP.
+A multi language site built in cxcPHP.
 Thcdce solution is a simple site which has 2 languages ENG/DK.
 The idea was to show a PHP app with an efficient responsive design and have a language switcher.
 cvcv
 ## How to run tesing environment